5 Reasons the Future Looks Bright for Direct Marketers

 5: The Disintegration of Barriers to Entry

-In category after category, any public resistance to purchasing product online has disintegrated, and this has fundamentally changed the way that consumers buy everything from automobiles to consumer electronics to vacations to packaged goods.
+In category after category, any public resistance to purchasing a product online has disintegrated, and this has fundamentally changed the way that consumers buy everything from automobiles to consumer electronics to vacations to packaged goods.
 When you think about it, the idea of buying shoes without trying them on makes no sense, right?
 But with Zappos generous return policies and free shipping both ways, consumers have grown accustomed to trading countless choices for the ability to touch and feel footwear before buying it.
 This sort of paradigm shift has set the table for other, similar changeovers.
 One example: according to an article in The New York Times, Amazon is due to eclipse Macy’s as the number one seller of apparel this year.

-There are other trends that are a cause for optimism for the DR set including the growth in smartphone penetration and mobile sales, one touch payment automation, and generational predilections among digital natives and younger consumers who have no hang-ups about conducting commerce online.
+There are other trends that are a cause for optimism for the DRTV set including the growth in smartphone penetration and mobile sales, one touch payment automation, and generational predilections among digital natives and younger consumers who have no hang-ups about conducting commerce online.
 When summed up, they all point to the same thing: the direct channel floodgates are open for business, a notion that should have any direct marketing summer sunbather wiggling their toes in the sand.